ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - NEW: Now chconf.h files have preprocessor checks around each definition, this allows to override settings from makefiles.
-- NEW: Added new functions to I/O queues: qSetLink().
+- NEW: Added new functions to I/O queues: qSetLink()(backported to 18.2.2).
-- NEW: Added new functions to objects fifos: chFifoReturnObjectS(), chFifoSendObjectAheadI(), chFifoSendObjectAheadS() and chFifoSendObjectAhead().
+- NEW: Added new functions to objects fifos: chFifoReturnObjectS()(backported to 18.2.2), chFifoSendObjectAheadI(), chFifoSendObjectAheadS() and chFifoSendObjectAhead()(backported to 18.2.2).
 - NEW: Added new functions to guarded pools: chGuardedPoolFreeS() and chGuardedPoolAddS().
 - NEW: Added initializer sections for flash0...flash7 memory areas in